 1954 Died in an accident onboard Frances Repetto off Tristan da Cunha

 Capt Söderlund was born in 1898 in Hindersböle, Jomala, Åland Is, so he was only 56 years of age.
 He had apparently fallen over and injured himself badly and died.
 According to another source, he was hit in the head by a cargo derrick whilst discharging into another fishing vessel, "Tristania".
-The incident occurred possibly in rough weather as they usually do and the consequences were fatal.
-However the incident happened, the result was final.
+The incident occurred possibly in rough weather, as they usually do, and the consequences were fatal.
 The newspaper on Åland Is wrote that he was buried at sea according to his daughter, so I'm not sure if there was a body under the headstone.
-It could have been placed there because he had perished at sea close by Tristan da Cunha.
+It could have been placed there because he had perished at sea close by Tristan da Cunha, other records says he's buried there, go figure.

 Graveyard in Calshot (Edinburgh of the seven seas)